What is 5G home broadband?

 • Vodafone – 150-200Mbps

-Although the download speeds offered by 5G broadband are considerably higher than the current average UK home broadband speed of 50.4 Mbps, where available.
-These kinds of download speeds are matched and, in some cases, surpassed by the top-end FTTP (fibre to the cabinet) or full fibre broadband deals.
+The download speeds offered by 5G broadband are considerably higher than the current average UK home broadband speed of 69.4 Mbps.
+However, these kinds of download speeds are matched and, in some cases, surpassed by the top-end FTTP (fibre to the cabinet) or full fibre broadband deals.

 What are the advantages of 5G home broadband?